specs-feup/clava-misra/README.md

 - *(Optional)* The **analysis type**:
   - `system`: For rules whose violation detection requires analyzing multiple files together
   - `single`: For rules whose violation detection is identified within individual translation units independently
-  - `all`: For both system and single translation rules
+  - `all`: For both system and single translation rules (default)

 ```bash
 npx clava classic <scriptFile.js> -pi -std <c90 | c99 | c11> -p <path/to/source/code> [-av "<options>"]
 ```

+**Note:** Some guidelines are tied to a specific C language standard (e.g., c90, c99, c11).
+Therefore, they will not be detected when running under other standards.
+For instance, the rule 17.3 (*"A function shall not be declared implicitly"*) only applies to c90 and is not reported when analyzing c99.

 ### Examples: